 Carnegie has demonstrated the core CETO technology and organisational ability through a number of world leading projects including the CETO 5 project where an array of devices were deployed and operated across all four seasons.
 With this foundation, a highly experienced team and a suite of new innovations coming from artificial intelligence, cutting-edge materials and numerical simulations on supercomputers.
 Carnegie is the best positioned company in the world to capitalise on the opportunity

-Currently Operating in Two Countries
+Currently Operating in Two Regions

 July 14, 2017